Coin Counting Machines Still Exist: Which Banks Have Them?

-Remember the days you could take your piggy bank full of coins to the local savings institution and have them counted out for crisp bills or deposit.
-Fortunately, those days aren’t entirely gone.
-MyBankTracker has identified a handful of banks still offering this service, although there may be a small fee.
-In that case, we also show you other ways to convert your coins for free.
+Remember when you could take your piggy bank full of coins to the local savings institution and have them counted out for crisp bills or deposits?

 |Home State Bank||Free||10% fee|

 |First County Bank||Free||-|

 |People's United Bank||Free||11% fee|

 |Bank of America||No Counters|